awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

   Although your DB instance is available for reads and writes when adding storage, you might experience degraded performance until the process is complete\.
 Adding storage might take several hours; the duration of the process depends on several factors such as database load, storage size, storage type, and amount of IOPS provisioned\.
 Typical scale storage time, depending on the size of the source volume, is between one and two hours, but can take up to several days in some cases\.
 During the scaling process, the DB instance is available for use but might experience performance degradation\.
 While storage is being added, nightly backups are suspended and no other Amazon RDS operations can take place, including modify, reboot, delete, create Read Replica, and create DB Snapshot\.

-   In general, previous generation DB instance classes don't support storage sizes greater than 6 TiB\.
-The only exception is the db\.m3\.medium instance class, which supports storage up to a maximum of 16 TiB\.

   For more information about DB instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.
-**Note**
-These limitations don't apply to current generation and next generation instance classes\.

 + For any type of instance class \(next generation, current generation, or previous generation\), storage conversions to or from magnetic storage and any other type of storage can take a long time\.
 Storage conversions between magnetic storage and general purpose \(SSD\) storage can potentially deplete the initial 5\.4 million I/O credits \(3,000 IOPS X 30 minutes\) allocated for general purpose \(SSD\) storage\.
 When performing these storage conversions, the first 82 GiB of data is converted at approximately 3,000 IOPS\.
-The remaining data is converted at the base performance rate of 100 IOPS per GiB of allocated general purpose \(SSD\) storage\.
+The remaining data is converted at the base performance rate of 3 IOPS per GiB of allocated general purpose \(SSD\) storage\.
 This approach can result in longer conversion times\.